Berkshire annual meeting to showcase Munger as he rejoins Buffett

-Berkshire Hathaway Inc's (BRKa.N) widely anticipated annual meeting on Saturday will be held virtually for a second year but reclaim one bit of normalcy as Charlie Munger rejoins fellow billionaire Warren Buffett to answershareholder questions.
+(Reuters) - Berkshire Hathaway Inc’s widely anticipated annual meeting on Saturday will be held virtually for a second year but reclaim one bit of normalcy as Charlie Munger rejoins fellow billionaire Warren Buffett to answer shareholder questions.

 The meeting gives Buffett, 90, and Munger, 97, a stage to explain over 3-1/2 hours what to expect from Berkshire’s dozens of businesses, markets and the economy, and whether the company will continue aggressive share repurchases.